linhtng/minishell/README.md

 #### Progress 26.04.23

 In `wip_joonas`, builtin functions should be fully working, environment variables working and necessary helper functions done.
 They still requires some clean up, and the code should be organized properly.

+#### Progress 27.04.23

+In `wip_0`: save tokens with VAR type to do env_var expansion later.
+Done lexer grammar check to print syntax error message when
+- command line starts with pipe operator '|'
+- encounters consecutive operators
+- command line ends with an operator